Combo Brows or Microblading? Patchy Brow Hair Decides It

 Combo brows work well for:

-- People who naturally fill in their brows and want that look permanently
+- People who naturally fill in their brows every morning and want that density built in

 What Each Technique Looks Like Healed